dosx/timezone-picker/README.md

 For Data File Generation
 ------------------------
-You do not need to do all of the steps mentioned below if you're going to use `tz_json.tgz`.
+You do not need to do all of the steps mentioned below if you're going to use `tz_json.tgz` (the timezone data JSON files are in there already).

 This plugin uses a bunch of timezone data files on a web server.